 When we talk about project handover, we are usually speaking of the handover of the project’s deliverables from the project to the operational environment.
 Put another way, the products go from the responsibility of you, the Project manager, to an operational manager – sometimes referred to as an Integration Manager.

 Because the term is also sometimes used for the hand-over of a project from one Project Manager to another.
 While some of the ideas in this article will be relevant, i would refer you to our companion article, ‘One Day You’ll Need Our Ultimate Secrets to Project Takeover’.
 This looks at it from the perspective of the Project Manager to whom the project is handed over.

-When I talk about handover of the project’s deliverables, there’s something critical to remember.
-At this point, you are also handing over responsibility for the realization of the benefits from these products.
+When I talk about the handover of the project’s deliverables, there’s something critical to remember.
+At this point, you are also handing over responsibility for the realization of the benefits of these products.
 Benefits realization is an essential part of your preparation and execution of project handover.